uk000/goto/README.md

 It's an HTTP client, server, proxy, registry and tunnel built into a single application.

 As a server, it can respond to any arbitrary URI and let you configure custom response based on various match criteria against URIs, headers, body, etc. It can collect useful stats and counters that can be used to correlate responses against requests.
+The server can also extract values from the incoming request's headers/query/URI/body and produce semi-dynamic response based on pre-configured templates.

 `Goto` can also act as an HTTP proxy that lets you intercept HTTP requests and get some insights (e.g. based on headers) before forwarding it to its destination.